JCorrDevelopment/Weavely/README.md

 You can find the documentation here: https://jcorrdevelopment.github.io/Weavely/weavely.html

-Documentation is generated using `pdoc` tool and is hosed as a GitHub page.
+Documentation is generated using `pdoc` tool and is hosted as a GitHub page.

 Alternatively, you can find the documentation locally under `docs` directory.
 To sync the documentation state with the latest changes, you can run the following command: